-Potential pollutants of any kind and in any form must be kept, stored, and used in such a manner that any escape can be contained and the water table not endangered.
-This particularly applies to water emanating from runoff from construction areas/fuel depots/workshops/truck washing areas.
+Potential pollutants of any kind and in any form must be kept, stored, and used in such a manner that any escape can be contained, and the water table not endangered.
+This particularly applies to water emanating from runoff from works areas/fuel depots/workshops/truck washing areas.

-- The contractor, being responsible for the construction and effective containment and maintenance of settlement ponds must ensure that the surrounding environment is not adversely affected as a result of construction activities. - Wash down areas must be placed and constructed in such a manner so as to ensure that the surrounding areas are not polluted.
-Contaminated water includes water that is carrying excess sediment due to construction activities. - Contaminated water storage facilities must not be allowed to overflow and appropriate protection from rain and flooding must be implemented. - Contaminated water that is removed from site must be disposed of at a facility approved by the ECO and Local Authority. - No contaminated water that does not meet the water quality standards and criteria under the National Water Act may be released into a natural system, whether it is to surface or groundwater. - All cement effluent from mixer washings, and run-off from batching areas and other work areas must be contained in suitable sedimentation ponds. - Sedimentation ponds must be allowed to dry out on a regular basis to allow for solid material to be removed.

-• This material must be disposed of in a suitable manner, depending on the nature of the material, and to the discretion of the ECO
+- The contractor, being responsible for the construction and effective containment and maintenance of settlement ponds must ensure that the surrounding environment is not adversely affected as a result of construction activities. - The wastewater from cleaning of the pipeline will be accumulated at the lower opening, via gravitation, into containers such as 'JoJo' tanks.
+This must be removed from the site and disposed of at the nearest licenced and approved waste disposal site. - Wash down areas must be placed and constructed in such a manner so as to ensure that the surrounding areas are not polluted.
+Contaminated water includes water that is carrying excess sediment due to construction or maintenance activities. - Contaminated water storage facilities must not be allowed to overflow and appropriate protection from rain and flooding must be implemented. - Contaminated water that is removed from site must be disposed of at a facility approved by the ECO and Local Authority. - No contaminated water that does not meet the water quality standards and criteria under the National Water Act may be released into a natural system, whether it is to surface or groundwater. - All cement effluent from mixer washings, and run-off from batching areas and other work areas must be contained in suitable sedimentation ponds. - Sedimentation ponds must be allowed to dry out on a regular basis to allow for solid material to be removed. - This material must be disposed of in a suitable manner, depending on the nature of the material, and to the discretion of the ECO.

-3.10.22 EATING FACILITIES
+3.10.21 EATING FACILITIES

 The Contractor must designate eating areas for the approval of the ECO, which must be clearly demarcated.
-No eating of meals must take place outside these designated areas without the approval of the Contractor/ESO.
+No eating of meals must take place outside these designated areas without the approval of the Contractor/ECO.

-- The feeding, or leaving of food for animals are strictly prohibited. - Sufficient waste bins must be present in this area and emptied regularly. - The contractor must supply cooking facilities that are suitable for the environment and are not liable to cause the outbreak of fires. - The contractor must supply all construction staff with adequate clean water, and may not be sourced from surrounding farms/ landowners, unless written permission is granted by the landowner. - No overnight camping/stay on site allowed.
-If overnighting is necessary for security purposes then it must be cleared with the ECO on site. - No washing in dams or streams are allowed.
+- Eating areas that are allocated for workers must be established in an environmentally acceptable manner and in line with all OH&Safety Act regulations.
+All on site and on route workers temporary eating areas must be have acceptable toilet and refuse management systems in place and these areas must have suitable refuse receptacles' available for the containment and disposal of general litter and refuse. - The feeding, or leaving of food for animals are strictly prohibited. - Sufficient waste bins must be present in this area and emptied regularly. - The contractor must supply cooking facilities that are suitable for the environment and are not liable to cause the outbreak of fires. - The contractor must supply all staff with adequate clean water, and may not be sourced from surrounding farms/landowners, unless written permission is granted by the landowner. - No overnight camping/stay on site allowed.
+If overnighting is necessary for security purposes then it must be cleared with the ECO on site.

+• No washing in dams or streams are allowed.

-3.10.23 DUST CONTROL
+3.10.22 DUST CONTROL

-The Contractor must take all reasonable measures to minimize the generation of dust as a result of construction activities resulting from along-construction-route activities (but must also take into account possible water constrictions of the area).
+The Contractor must take all reasonable measures to minimize the generation of dust as a result of maintenance/construction activities resulting from along-construction-route activities (but must also take into account possible water constrictions of the area).